Volunteer

-We appreciate your interest in our shore-based beluga whale monitoring program.
+We appreciate your interest in our local shore-based beluga whale monitoring program.
 Belugas are an essential part of the Cook Inlet ecosystem.
 Your participation in our monitoring efforts will provide researchers, managers, and the public with valuable information on beluga distribution, behavior, and habitat use in this region.
 As a volunteer, you’ll acquire knowledge about these animals and their conservation needs, participate in field monitoring, and contribute to collecting scientific data on beluga habitat use.
 Becoming an AKBMP community scientist is an excellent way to support Cook Inlet beluga whale conservation, all while enjoying your local ecosystem!

 WE HOST TWO MONITORING SEASONS Annually